Custom domain setup

 Within your email, replace all occurrences of yourdomain.org with your custom domain name.
 With some domain registrars, the name is not required.

 Setting it up yourself

 If you want to set up your custom domain yourself, follow the instructions below.

-We have also provided a more detailed examples for two domain registrars – see GoDaddy DNS setup instructions and Network Solutions DNS Setup instructions.
+We have also provided more detailed examples for two domain registrars – see GoDaddy DNS setup instructions and Network Solutions DNS Setup instructions.
 Even if you are using a different domain registrar, you might still find these two examples helpful.

 CNAME record for www